-To aid in the identification of patients eligible for treatment and to monitor response to therapy, DiaCarta offers QClamp® KRAS Mutation Detection Test in plasma and Formalin-Fixed Paraffin-Embedded (FFPE) samples which can lead to improved outcomes in cancer patients.
-The QClamp® KRAS Mutation Detection Test is an in vitro diagnostic real-time qualitative PCR assay for the detection of somatic mutations in and near codons 12 and 13 in Exon 2, codons 59 and 61 in Exon 3, and codons 117 and 146 in Exon 4 in the human KRAS gene, using purified DNA extracted from FFPE or plasma.
+The QClamp® KRAS Mutation Detection Test for plasma and Formalin-Fixed Paraffin-Embedded (FFPE) samples aids in the identification of cancer patients eligible for treatment and in monitoring response to therapy, which can lead to improved outcomes in cancer patients.
+The QClamp® KRAS Mutation Detection Test is an in vitro diagnostic real-time quantitative PCR assay for the detection of somatic mutations in and near codons 12 and 13 in Exon 2, codons 59 and 61 in Exon 3, and codons 117 and 146 in Exon 4 in the human KRAS gene, using purified DNA extracted from FFPE or plasma.

 Powered by XNA technology, the QClamp® KRAS Mutation Detection Test has achieved a much higher analytical sensitivity compared to other commercial qPCR kits and other cancer gene mutation detection methods.
-QClamp® KRAS Mutation Detection Test is able to detect reliably 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared with competition due to a strict enrichment of mutant sequences while suppressing amplification of wild-type sequences.
+QClamp® KRAS Mutation Detection Test is able to reliably detect 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared to similar assays available in the market due to robust enrichment of mutant sequences while suppressing amplification of wild-type sequences.

 Advantages of QClamp® KRAS Mutation Detection Test